projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 > [Hooks] let you use state and other React features without writing a class.

-I encourage you to read about their motivations on why they added this feature to React.
-If you've worked with a lot of bigger React projects, you'll definitely appreciate what hooks offers.
+I encourage you to read about their motivations for why they added this feature to React.
+If you've worked with a lot of bigger React projects, you'll appreciate what hooks offers.

 This project avoids introducing any class component.
 There are times when class components are necessary but they should be transformed to function components,